 Cadel Evans gets behind Rider Reminder

-Cadel Evans has gotten behind the new tactile reminder aimed at prompting people to watch out for cyclists when getting out of their cars.
+Cadel Evans is behind TAC's new Rider Reminder aimed at prompting people to watch out for cyclists when getting out of their cars.

 "From personal experience, I find doorings one of the most scary things because it can happen at any time and the costs for a bike rider are very high," the Tour de France winner says.
 "I think any small thing we can do in our lives that can prevent an accident is worthwhile.
 I definitely recommend The Rider Reminder."